ghadeerSha/Music_Database/README.md

 ## General Implementation Constraints

 Please use standard C++ techniques as discussed in the course.
-Only use code written by you.

 **Important!** You *cannot* use `vector`, or any other C++ "container" class from the STL or elsewhere.
 Instead, we want you to re-use and modify your dynamic array class from assignment 3 to work with this assignment.

-**Do not** use raw C++ arrays directly.
-We are using C++, not C, and we want to see you take advantage of C++ features.
-Again, re-use the class you wrote for assignment 3.

 Not being allowed to use `vector` or similar classes might seem like a strange constraint.
 In "real life" you would definitely use `vector`, or any other